The other day disaster struck in our garden when the nest box some blue tits have made their home in our fell off the wall.

 And this got me thinking how in life sometimes bad things happen, sometimes the bird house falls off the wall.
 And that more often than not we get up and we go on anyway.

 Often a tendency to anxiety goes hand in hand with a tendency to underestimate our resources to cope when the bad things happen.
-When we’re anxious we spend a lot of time imagining possible disasters (and I love Pete Walker’s phrase ‘home made horror movies’ for the creative, personalised and uniquely terrifying scenarios we can create for ourselves).
+When we’re anxious we spend a lot of time imagining possible disasters (and I love Pete Walker’s phrase ‘home-made horror movies’ for the creative, personalised and uniquely terrifying scenarios we can create for ourselves).
 But often anxiety stops at exactly that point, the point of the bad thing happening.
 There’s no scene after that where you repair and recover and get help and go on.
 One of my favourite questions for working with anxiety is ‘and then what?’
 What would you do, what could you do, if disaster struck?

-For those of us who have experienced trauma in childhood, bad things happened when we didn’t have any resources to cope.
-We were overwhelmed, powerless and alone.
-Often our brain and nervous system gets stuck in this time and it’s hard to update the programming.
-Anxiety is about survival, so even though you might know a situation is logically unlikely to occur, it’s very hard to talk yourself out of a response which is trying to save your life.
-Part of trauma therapy is helping our brains and our bodies to realise that was then and this is now.
+Part of healing trauma and the work we do in therapy is helping our brains and our bodies to realise that was then and this is now.
 Allowing us to take in those cues of safety in the present can help our nervous system settle and move away from hypervigilance.
 For those of us no longer living with ongoing trauma, we are no longer as powerless as we were when we were children, we have options and resources and support that we never had back then.
 That doesn’t mean when bad things happen they won’t suck, just that we’re often far more resourced to cope with them than we (and our anxiety) give ourselves credit for.